Holidays

 6. Dinner Rolls

-Having bread with your meal is a classic side option, and there are plenty of options.
-The most traditional is probably a classic yeasted roll.
+Dinner rolls are a Thanksgiving dinner side staple.
+The most traditional option is probably a classic yeasted roll.
 Whether you make your own from scratch or purchase frozen rolls, what’s better than a soft, warm dinner roll to soak up all the extra gravy on your plate?

 7. Roasted Sweet Potatoes

-Sweet potatoes make for another nutritious and potato-based side dish.
-Roasted sweet potatoes are also an easy Thanksgiving side.
-All you need to do is season the cubed or sliced sweet potatoes and roast until crispy on the edges.
+Roasted sweet potatoes bring color and natural sweetness to the table.
+This Thanksgiving side dish idea is also easy to pull together, letting you focus on the main event.
+All you need to do is season the cubed or sliced sweet potatoes and roast them until crispy on the edges.

 8. Salad